MKLab-ITI/hackair-data-retrieval/README.md

 #### Instructions
-1. Install Java RE 7+, Mongo 3.x and Tomcat 8.x in your computer.
+1. Install python 2.x, and Tomcat 8.x in your computer.
 2. Clone the project **ImageAnalysisService** locally in your computer.
 3. Run the main functions for each collector (i.e. Flickr, Web cams, OpenAQ and Luftdaten respectively)
 5. Compile jar files and create a jar file for each collector.